fxamacker/cbor/README.md

 More [examples](example_test.go).

 ## Benchmarks

+Go structs are faster than maps with string keys:
+* decoding into struct is >31% faster than decoding into map.
+* encoding struct is >33% faster than encoding map.

-In this library, Go structs are faster than maps:
+Go structs with `keyasint` struct tag are faster than maps with integer keys:

-* decoding into struct is >66% faster than decoding into map.
+* decoding into struct is >25% faster than decoding into map.
-* encoding struct is >67% faster than encoding map.
+* encoding struct is >31% faster than encoding map.

+Go structs with `toarray` struct tag are faster than slice:
+* decoding into struct is >15% faster than decoding into slice.
+* encoding struct is >10% faster than encoding slice.

+Doing your own benchmarks is highly recommended.
+Use your most common message sizes and data types.

 See [Benchmarks for fxamacker/cbor](BENCHMARKS.md).